Bichette making progress, considered day to day | Globalnews.ca

-TORONTO – Blue Jays general manager Ross Atkins says that shortstop Bo Bichette is making progress on a daily basis, but there’s no firm date for his return to the lineup.
+TORONTO – Blue Jays general manager Ross Atkins said Wednesday that shortstop Bo Bichette is making progress on a daily basis, but there’s no firm date for his return to the lineup.

-Bichette, who missed the last three weeks of the regular season with a left knee sprain, is considered day to day.
+Bichette missed the last three weeks of the regular season with a left knee sprain.

+“It’s day to day and our staff is aligned with that,” Atkins said.

 Get breaking National news

-Toronto is expected to release its 26-man roster for the series on Saturday morning.
+Toronto was expected to release its 26-man roster for the ALDS on Saturday morning.

-The Blue Jays will hold intrasquad scrimmages over the next two days as they prepare for their post-season opener.

-The Red Sox have a 1-0 lead in their best-of-three series against the Yankees.
+Atkins also said that Chris Bassitt (back) was making progress and could be available for the division series but fellow right-hander Jose Berrios (elbow) has yet to resume a throwing routine.

+The Blue Jays closed the season last Sunday with a fourth straight win to secure the East Division title.
+Toronto finished tied with New York at 94-68 but the Blue Jays took top spot as they had a better head-to-head record.

 This report by The Canadian Press was first published Oct.
 1, 2025.